mvakde/mvakde.github.io/blog/why-all-ARC-solvers-fail-today.md

 <!-- {Sneak peak: Before/after} -->

 Every solver today fails because it leaves some data uncompressed.

 Fixing this will boost accuracy and allow us to drop hard-coded tricks like augmentations.

-Blog outline:
+Outline:
-- there are 3 uncompressed data sources (each omission violates MDL)
+- there are 3 uncompressed data sources
-- compressing each one mathematically boosts performance
+- compressing each one will boost performance mathematically
 	- this explains why "test time training" is necessary

 - augmentations / other tricks are unnecessary and can backfire
 - simple predictions you can falsify